 Here’s the outfit we were using:

 This is definitely the weakest part of the rod.
-The green blank is charming enough, but the finish certainly doesn’t remind me of a Winston.
+The translucent olive blank is charming enough, but the finish certainly doesn’t remind me of a Winston.
 It comes with a green carbon fiber reel seat and a full wells grip, with a fighting butt.
 The cork isn’t AAAA, but definitely nice enough (you almost never see bad cork these days).
 TFO’s tactical guides seem like a good match and are rock solid.
+The braided carbon fiber reel seat is practical and durable.

 No rod tube…